OpsLevel/community-integrations/scripts/remove_custom_property/README.md

 # set PREFIX="aws_dynamodb", APPLY=True   # 2. delete one type first to confirm it works
 # set PREFIX="aws_", keep APPLY=True      # 3. run the rest
 ```
+Output per type: would delete <id> (dry run), deleted, FAILED [...], or no 'name' (skipped).
+No bulk rollback, so the log is your record.
 ## Config (top of file)

 - `PROP` — property to remove (alias or name).
 Default `name`.